|Nutrition Facts (per serving)|

 |Total Carbohydrate 48g||18%|

 |Vitamin C 177mg||887%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-When seared on the outside and left rare in the middle ahi tuna has a delicious meaty flavor and rich, buttery texture that will make even the most hardcore steak lover smile.
-This recipe is not only easy to make but takes just a few minutes to cook.
-It's a wonderful dish to serve guests who might be apprehensive about fish since it has very little fishy flavor if prepared correctly.
+When seared on the outside and left rare in the middle, ahi tuna has a delicious meaty flavor and rich, buttery texture that can make even the most hardcore steak lover smile.
+This recipe takes just a few minutes to cook and is a wonderful dish to serve guests who might be apprehensive about fish, since it has very little fishy flavor when prepared correctly.

 When choosing your tuna steaks, you may have the option to buy ahi tuna that is "sashimi" or "sushi" grade.
 This simply means that the fish has been frozen to kill any parasites before it is consumed or prepared.
 There are no official standards for labeling fish sushi or sashimi grade; they're really just marketing terms.

 Serve your tuna steaks with a salad, baked sweet potatoes, or green beans.

 Click Play to See This Seared Tuna Steaks With Balsamic Reduction Recipe Come Together

 1 medium lemon, juiced